skip to main content

 2. Within a separate location in a classroom from which the student is not physically prevented from leaving.

-19. Serious Physical Harm/Serious Bodily Injury – Bodily injury which involves:
+20. Serious Physical Harm/Serious Bodily Injury – Bodily injury which involves:

-1. A substantial risk of death
+1. A substantial risk of death;

-2. Extreme physical pain
+2. Extreme physical pain;

-3. Protracted and obvious disfigurement
+3. Protracted and obvious disfigurement; or

 4. Protracted loss or impairment of the function of a bodily member, organ, or mental faculty.

-20. Section 504 Plan – A written document developed for an eligible student that allows the student to receive a free and appropriate public education in the least restrictive environment.
+21. Section 504 Plan – A written document developed for an eligible student that allows the student to receive a free and appropriate public education in the least restrictive environment.

-22. Student Support Team (SST) – A diverse group of HCPSS school-based educators, that may include school counselors, psychologists, administrators, nurses, and teachers, that meets regularly to discuss the educational and behavioral needs of students.
+23. Student Support Team (SST) – A diverse group of HCPSS school-based educators, that may include school counselors, psychologists, administrators, nurses, and teachers, that meets regularly to discuss the educational and behavioral needs of students.
 When necessary, this group also collaboratively develops interventions to support the specific needs of students.

-23. Trauma-Informed Intervention – An approach to behavior intervention that is informed by the recognition that the experience of trauma, including the experience of violence, abuse, neglect, disaster, terrorism, and war, may have a significant impact on an individual’s physical and emotional health and ability to function.
+24. Trauma-Informed Intervention – An approach to behavior intervention that is informed by the recognition that the experience of trauma, including the experience of violence, abuse, neglect, disaster, terrorism, and war, may have a significant impact on an individual’s physical and emotional health and ability to function.

 VII.
 References